Best Places to Visit near Fushimi Inari Taisha

 6. Daigoji Temple

 Daigoji Temple is a Buddhist temple established in 874.
-It is a large temple complex which consists of several historical structures, sitting everywhere from the basement of a mountain named Daigo-san mountain up to the top.
-The entire temple complex basically can be divided into three areas depending on the location; Sanboin, Shimo Daigo, and Kami Daigo.
-Kami Daigo is exactly where the temple started its history, and you need to hike the mountain up to the top in order to reach the area.
-The main area is called Shimo Daigo, and there are main historical buildings including the main hall called Kondo and a five-story pagoda, Goju-no-to, both of which are designated as a national treasure.
-Since it is one of the most popular cherry blossom viewing spots, you should remember that it can be crowded with visitors in spring.
+It is a large temple complex which consists of several historical structures that range from the base of Daigo-san mountain up to the top.
+The entire temple complex is basically divided into three areas depending on the location; Sanboin, Shimo Daigo, and Kami Daigo.
+Kami Daigo is where the temple’s history began, and you need to hike up to the mountain top in order to reach the area.
+The main area is called Shimo Daigo, and there are historical buildings including the main hall called Kondo, and a five-story pagoda called Goju-no-to, both of which are designated as a national treasure.
+Since it is one of the most popular cherry blossom viewing spots, you should keep in mind that it can be very crowded in spring.

 7. Gekkeikan Okura Sake Museum

-If you are a big fan of Japanese Sake, this is a must visit in the south area!
+If you are a big fan of Japanese Sake, this is a must visit!
 Gekkeikan is a famous manufacturer of Japanese sake which has its headquarters in Fushimi, Kyoto.
-They have a subsidiary in the U.S. and has internationally been becoming more popular.
+They have a subsidiary in the U.S. and has become more popular internationally.

 Open 9:30-16:30